runJIT/RunJIT/doc/runjit/generate/dotnettool/adr/transform-endpoints-into-cli.md

 ## Context

 In our tool, we need to transform web API endpoints into command-line interface (CLI) commands.
 The APIs we work with might be defined using either the traditional ASP.NET Core Controller pattern or the newer minimal API pattern.
+Our goal is to generate a `CLI` based user friendly client to be able to call our `APIs`

 ### Example 1: Controller-Based API
 ```csharp